 6. After the validation of the External Review Report, it is sent to the Higher Education Institution giving it the chance to provide its comments and correct any potential factual errors that might have been included.
-During this dialogue, the institution cannot submit further information and evidence that have not been already referred to during the site visit or through the self-evaluation report.
+During this dialogue, the institution cannot submit further information and evidence that have not been already there are signs that the students' learning opportunities and infrastructure available are not referred to during the site visit or through the self-evaluation report.
 Any such new evidence can only be introduced under a new evaluation process that will represent a separate application to KAA.

 7. After receiving the potential comments from the education provider, the Expert Team analyses whether any corrections should be operated, finalizes the reports and submits it to KAA.